Olympus E-M1 III vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The E-M1 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7R III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M1 III and A7R III can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M1 III and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.